mikage-emu/3dbrew/content/AES_Registers.md

 <td><p>0x35</p></td>
 <td><p>Movable.sed key.</p>
 <p>This is the keyslot used for movable.sed encryption + AES-CBC MAC
-with the import/export <a href="FSPXI:ImportIntegrityVerificationSeed"
+with the import/export <a href="../FSPXI:ImportIntegrityVerificationSeed"
 title="wikilink">commands</a>.
 The keyYs used for crypto/CMAC are different, but both can be found in process9 rodata.</p></td>
 <td><p>Bootrom.</p></td>